 When the reserve requirement is lowered, the money supply is loosened; because less cash has to be kept on hand, it becomes easier to acquire capital.

 The increased (or decreased) cost of acquiring funds is passed on to consumers as banks adjust their prime lending rate (the rate banks charge their best customers) to compensate.
-The prime lending rate is not uniform; Bank of America may have one rate while U.S. Bank has another.
+The prime lending rate is not uniform; Bank of America may have one rate while the U.S. Bank has another.
 As a result, the most widely quoted prime rate figure in the United States is the one found in the Wall Street Journal.
-It represents a polling of the nation's thirty largest banks; when twenty-three of those institutions have changed their prime rates, the WSJ responds by updating the published rate.
+It represents polling of the nation's thirty largest banks; when twenty-three of those institutions have changed their prime rates, the WSJ responds by updating the published rate.

 This ultimately affects your bottom line because many credit cards, for example, base the interest rate you pay on a premium above the WSJ prime rate.